 This MSc is likely to appeal to applicants looking to start or advance their careers in data-driven finance and technology.
-The UK is a world leader in financial technology and the Bristol region has the largest fintech ecosystem outside of London.
-The programme has been co-designed with industrial partners and will offer opportunities to engage with industry on real-world commercial projects.
+The UK is a world leader in financial technology and the Bristol region has a flourishing fintech ecosystem.
+The programme has been co-designed with industrial partners and will offer opportunities to engage with industry on real-world commercial projects

 - UK: full-time